 Increase in CO_2 content leads to global cooling of atmosphere.
-At first sight, this paradoxical conclusion can be inferred from the adiabatic theory of heat transfer.
+This paradoxical, at first sight, conclusion can be inferred from the adiabatic theory of heat transfer.
 To compare the temperature characteristics of a planet at various compositions of its atmosphere, one can use Eq.
-12.
+(11).

-If one assumes that the existing nitrogen-oxygen atmosphere of Earth is replaced entirely by an imaginary carbon dioxide atmosphere with the same pressure of 1 atm and adiabatic exponent $\alpha = 0.1428$, then the value of $b^a = 1.597^{0.1428} = 1.069$ and the near-surface temperature would decline to 281.6 K. Thus, the atmospheric temperature would decreases by 6.4°C, instead of increasing according to the traditional theory.
+If one assumes that the existing nitrogen-oxygen atmosphere of Earth is replaced entirely by an imaginary carbon dioxide atmosphere with the same pressure of 1 atm and adiabatic exponent $\alpha = 0.1428$, then the value of $b^{\alpha} = 1.597^{0.1428} = 1.069$ and the near-surface temperature would decline to 281.6 K. Thus, the atmospheric temperature would decreases by 6.4°C, instead of increasing according to the traditional theory.

-Constructing the distributions of temperature in the carbon dioxide atmosphere, one should take into consideration the fact that for the same pressure the corresponding elevation above sea level is lower than that for the nitrogen-oxygen atmosphere of Earth: $h(CO_2) =$ $h(N_2 + O_2) \times 29/44$, where h is the elevation, and 29 and 44 are the molecular weights of nitrogen-oxygen and carbon dioxide atmospheres, respectively.
-Such temperature distributions are shown in Fig. 1.
+Constructing the distributions of temperature in the carbon dioxide atmosphere, one should take into consideration the fact that for the same pressure the corresponding elevation above sea level is lower than that for the nitrogen-oxygen atmosphere of Earth: $h(CO_2) = h(N_2 + O_2) \times 29/44$, where h is the elevation, and 29 and 44 are the molecular weights of nitrogen-oxygen and carbon dioxide atmospheres, respectively.
+Such temperature distributions are shown in Figure 1.
 In this figure, the graph of temperature distribution for the carbon dioxide troposphere lies below the graph of distribution for the nitrogen-oxygen atmosphere.
 Thus, the near-surface temperature for the carbon dioxide atmosphere is 6.4°C lower than that for the nitrogen-oxygen atmosphere and not considerably higher as some scientists continue to believe.
-Therefore, the accumulation of carbon dioxide in great amounts in atmosphere should lead only to the cooling of climate, whereas insignificant changes in the partial pressure of CO2 (few hundreds of ppm) practically would not influence the average temperature of atmosphere at the Earth's surface.
+Therefore, the accumulation of carbon dioxide in great amounts in atmosphere should lead only to the cooling of climate, whereas insignificant changes in the partial pressure of CO2 (few hundreds of ppm) practically would not influence the average temperature of atmosphere and the Earth's surface.

-Similarly, if one assumes that the existing carbon dioxide atmosphere of Venus is entirely replaced by the nitrogen-oxygen atmosphere at the same pressure of 90.9 atm, then its surface temperature would increase from
+Similarly, if one assumes that the existing carbon dioxide atmosphere of Venus is entirely replaced by the nitrogen-oxygen atmosphere at the same pressure of 90.9 atm, then its surface temperature would increase from 735 to 796 K. Thus, increasing the saturation of atmosphere with carbon dioxide (despite its radiation absorbing capacity), with all other conditions being equal, results in a decrease and not an increase of the greenhouse effect and a decrease in average temperature of planet's atmosphere.

-Fig. 1 Relationship between the temperature and elevation above sea level for l existing nitrogen-oxygen atmosphere on Earth and 2 hypothetical model of carbon dioxide atmosphere
+Figure 1.
+Relationship between the temperature and elevation above sea level for (1) existing nitrogen-oxygen atmosphere on Earth, and (2) hypothetical carbon dioxide atmosphere.